15000 Ellipsoidal Binary Candidates in TESS: Orbital Periods, Binary Fraction, and Tertiary Companions

 \section{Abstract}

 We present a homogeneously-selected sample of \samplesize\ candidate binary systems with main sequence primary stars and orbital periods shorter than 5 days.
 The targets were selected from \textit{TESS} full-frame image lightcurves on the basis of their tidally-induced ellipsoidal modulation.
 Spectroscopic follow-up suggests a sample purity of $83 \pm 13$ per cent.
-Injection-recovery tests allow us to estimate our overall completeness as $28 \pm 3$ per cent with \porb\,$< 3$\,days and to quantify our selection effects.
-We estimate that $39 \pm 4$ per cent of our sample are contact binary systems, and we disentangle the period distributions of the contact and detached binaries.
+Injection-recovery tests allow us to estimate our overall completeness as $28 \pm 3$ per cent with \porb\,$< 3$\,days and to quantify our selection effects. $39 \pm 4$ per cent of our sample are contact binary systems, and we disentangle the period distributions of the contact and detached binaries.
 We derive the orbital period distribution of the main sequence binary population at short orbital periods, finding a distribution continuous with the log-normal distribution previously found for solar-type stars at longer periods, but with a significant steepening at \porb\,$\lesssim 3$\,days, and a pile-up of contact binaries at \porb\,$\approx 0.4$\,days.
-Companions in the period range 1--5 days are found to be an order of magnitude more frequent around stars hotter than $\approx 6250\,K$ (the Kraft break) when compared to cooler stars, suggesting that magnetic braking plays an important role in shaping the temperature and period distributions.
+Companions in the period range 1--5 days are an order of magnitude more frequent around stars hotter than $\approx 6250\,K$ (the Kraft break) when compared to cooler stars, suggesting that magnetic braking shortens the lifetime of cooler binary systems.
+However, the period distribution in the range 1--10 days is independent of temperature.
 We detect resolved tertiary companions to $9.0 \pm 0.2$ per cent of our binaries with a median separation of 3200\,AU.
 The frequency of tertiary companions rises to $29 \pm 5$ per cent among the systems with the shortest ellipsoidal periods.
-This large binary sample with quantified selection effects will be a powerful resource for future studies of detached and contact binary systems with \porb$<5$\,days. \cmnt{word count: 242/250}
+This large binary sample with quantified selection effects will be a powerful resource for future studies of detached and contact binary systems with \porb$<5$\,days. \cmnt{word count: 246/250}